MyUNiDAYS/unidays-javascript/README.md

         // Create a reference to the UnidaysTracking object, passing an additional argument of true to instantiate in test mode. var unidays = new UnidaysTracking(partnerId, currency, transactionId, code, true);

-        // Pass in the remaining corresponding transaction details to the trackingPixelRequest method. unidays.createScriptUrl(209.00, 13.00, 34.50, 5.00, 3.00, 230.00, 10.00, 10.00, 1);
+        // Pass in the remaining corresponding transaction details to the createScriptUrl method. unidays.createScriptUrl(209.00, 13.00, 34.50, 5.00, 3.00, 230.00, 10.00, 10.00, 1);

         // You now have a script URL which can be used to test your implementation.